Spanish course notes (compiled by Mike Cowlishaw »)

 -ir verbs – vivir, escribir, etc.

-verb forms – summary of how they are used
+verb forms – conjugations and summary of how they are used

 hablar – to speak (prototypical -ar)